sigle/docs/docs/getting-started/create-leather-wallet.md

 ---
 sidebar_position: 1
-sidebar_label: Setting up the Hiro wallet
+sidebar_label: Setting up the Leather wallet
-title: Setting up the Hiro wallet
+title: Setting up the Leather wallet
 ---

 :::note

-If your Hiro wallet is already setup, you can skip this section.
+If your Leather wallet is already setup, you can skip this section.

 :::

-## Install the Hiro web wallet
+## Install the Leather web wallet

-The Hiro web wallet extension is an open-source browser extension that acts as a web wallet for the Stacks blockchain.
+The Leather web wallet extension is an open-source browser extension that acts as a web wallet for the Stacks blockchain.
 It is available for Chrome, Brave and Firefox.

-1. Go to the Hiro web wallet website at [www.hiro.so/wallet/install-web](https://www.hiro.so/wallet/install-web).
+1. Go to the Leather web wallet website at [leather.io/install-extension](https://leather.io/install-extension).
 2. Click on the "Install" button.
 This will bring up a popup menu with an option to "Add to Chrome."
 3. Click the "Add to Chrome" button and then click "Add Extension" in the next popup menu that appears.

-You have successfully installed the Hiro extension.
+You have successfully installed the Leather extension.
 Now, it is time to create a new Stacks wallet.

 ## Create a new Stacks account